AIR POLLUTION DETECTION SOFTWARE – WHO NEEDS IT AND WHY NOW

 The recommendation coming from WHO is that policy-driven improvements are key to reducing air pollution.

-Detection software not only ensures that organisations can accurately monitor air pollution, but they can use the data to enhance public awareness and establish priority actions for improving air pollution.
+Detection software not only ensures that organisations can accurately monitor air pollution, but also they can use the data to enhance public awareness and establish priority actions for improving air pollution.